Michael-Reefe/Loki.jl/README.md

 julia> Pkg.build("PyCall")
 ```

 Alternatively, you can set `ENV["PYTHON"] = ""` which will link PyCall to a new, self-contained conda environment managed by PyCall.
-If you choose this option, the python dependencies for LOKI should be automatically installed to the PyCall environment upon your first time running the LOKI package.
+If you choose this option, the python dependencies for LOKI should be automatically installed to the PyCall environment upon your first time running the LOKI package (as explained above).
 Otherwise, if you've linked it with a preexisting environment, make sure you manually install the following python dependencies with pip or conda:

 - [matplotlib](https://matplotlib.org/) (v3.7.2)
 - [lineid_plot](https://github.com/phn/lineid_plot) (v0.6)